 Phase II Environmental Site Assessment

 A Phase II subsurface investigation involves specific testing based on the results of the Phase I Environmental Site Assessment.
 Its purpose is to confirm or deny the presence of hazardous materials on the property or from the surrounding areas.
 Phase II may involve the collection of soil and/or groundwater samples, asbestos inspection and testing and lead based paint inspection and testing to name a few.
-Once samples are collected and tested, all disturbances to the property will be replaced.
+Once samples are collected and tested, potential recognized environmental conditions associated with the property will be identified and reported.

 When the on-site investigation is complete, and the laboratory results have produced the findings, a report is prepared detailing the results.
 The report will include sample locations, laboratory analysis and conclusions as well as recommendations for any additional work, if necessary.

-If additional work is needed for the removal of any identified hazards, United Analytical Services will generate a design document for the proper containment and removal.
-If the removal is related to soil or groundwater contamination, the United Analytical Services’ engineers can submit the appropriate documentation to the Illinois Environmental Protection Agency – IEPA for the purpose of reimbursement under Title XVI Rules and Regulations, or obtain a ‘No Further Action’ letter from the IEPA for the site under Title XVII Rules and Regulations.
+If additional work is needed for the removal of any identified hazards, United Analytical Services can assist with the development of a design document for the proper containment, removal and disposal of targeted materials.
+If the removal is related to soil or groundwater contamination, the United Analytical Services’ Inc. engineers can submit the appropriate documentation to the Illinois Environmental Protection Agency (IEPA) for the purpose of reimbursement under Title XVI Rules and Regulations, or obtain a ‘No Further Action’ letter from the IEPA for the site under Title XVII Rules and Regulations.